Skip To Main Content

 Quality Connection

-The school-to-school Quality Connection program enables a class taught at one school to be broadcast to students at other schools.
+The school-to-school Quality Connection program enables a class taught at one school to be shared virtually with students at other schools.
 Students have the opportunity to participate in classes during the school day that cannot be offered at their home school due to low class enrollment.
 Instruction in this program is delivered through web conferencing systems in Distance Learning Labs in each high school and middle school.
+Enrollment in distance learning classes is determined through the middle and high school annual course registration process.
+The final full middle and high school division distance learning schedule is based on course requests across all secondary schools.

 Have a question about...